emberjs/ember.js/guides/04-references.md

 firstName.value(); // => 'Yehuda'
 ```

-While this implementation works, because it evalulates the context reference
+While this implementation works, because it evaluates the context reference
-into a value, the "parent" and "child" references are not conneceted in any
+into a value, the "parent" and "child" references are not connected in any
 meaningful way.

 Occasionally, there might be extra information on the context object that you